SensiLab/GenerativeArtArchive/entries/algorithms/l-systems/index.md

 rights: Public Domain (CC0)

-keywords: shape grammar, fractals, complexity
+tags: complex-systems, shape-grammar, complexity, artist-friendly, map-generation, fractals, self-similarity

-thumbnail:
+thumbnail: imgs/l-system.png
 ---

 # L-Systems

-L-systems systems, are a type of formal grammar that generate fractal patterns and shapes through parallel re-writing and recursion.
+L-systems are a type of formal grammar that generate fractal patterns and shapes through parallel re-writing and recursion.
 They were invented by Hungarian theoretical biologist, Aristid Lindenmayer, in 1968 as a way to model the growth of plants and the development of organisms [1](#1).
 L-systems can generate a variety of complex patterns and shapes, including fractals, which is why they are widely used in computer graphics, generative art, and algorithmic design.
 The recursive nature of L-systems allows for infinite variations and customizations, making them a versatile tool for creative exploration.

 ## How they work